wduminy/codespear.github.io/_posts/2013-08-11-first-impressions.md

 Strictly it is not required, but I thought it would be nice to host the site locally.
 Because I am running on Windows, this could be complicated.
 However Madhur Ahuja saved me a lot of time with his [solution](http://www.madhur.co.in/blog/2013/07/20/buildportablejekyll.html).
 After downloading the [dropbox](https://www.dropbox.com/) file, it all works great.

-I even get a near wzysiwig experience.
+I even get a near wyziwig experience.
 When I save a change it updates automatically.
 Here a script called _serve.cmd_:
 {% highlight bat %}
 set path=%path%;I:\programs\jekyll\ruby\bin;I:\programs\jekyll\devkit\bin;I:\programs\jekyll\Python\App;
 jekyll server --drafts --watch
 {% endhighlight %}

-My first impressions of [github pages](http://pages.github.com/) is that I have at last a blogging solution where I can:
+My first impression of [github pages](http://pages.github.com/) is that I have at last a blogging solution where I can:
  * write content using simple text files
  * control the formatting
  * use GitHub to manage the content